sleepy-juan/PoZangZee/documents/DP6/DP6. Hi-fi Prototyping.md

 1. When similar emails have to be sent to many different people with little amendments, heavy email users tend to make a format on an external text editors.
 2. Heavy email users make mistakes.
 They sometimes miss an important email, or manage to bring it into attention, but forget to send a reply.
 3. For heavy email users, email is an integral part of their job.
-They need to organise the email as tasks in a timely manner.
+They need to organize the email as tasks faster.

 ------

 ### Target Users

+> *redefined

 ​	Heavy email users